jcolomb/HCS_analysis/Metadata_information/Readme.md

 # Build the experiment metadata file (animal_metadata)

 - In the main folder, you may open and have a look at the animal_metadata file (that is the file you have previously renamed) and this is the file we will fill up.
 - For each primary data file(s) (for each experiment session), one row should be completed, with as much information as possible.
 Note that you may have multiple files corresponding to one experiment .
-Which one will be used by the software is set with the "primary_datafile" column entry (allowed content: min_summary, hour_summary, mbr_raw).
+Which one will be used by the software is set with the "primary_datafile" column entry (allowed content: min_summary, hour_summary, mbr).
 If the .mbr files are available, I would encourage you to use them as primary data file.
 - You may use the HELPER_create_metadata.R code (you need R to be installed on your machine, I would recommand using Rstudio as an interface) to create a list of files to enter in the metadata.
 - A second helper (HELPER_join_animal-info) can combine the information with animal information if you have it in a different spreadsheet.
 You may also try to sort the spreadsheet in a way to be able to copy-paste information.
 In the end, you should be able to copy-paste information from the eachfile2.csv files into the animal_metadata file
 - Enter missing information in the animal_metadata file.